Elections New Brunswick

 Do not leave filing to the last minute, in case corrections or additions are needed in your papers, as no nomination papers can be accepted after the deadline under any circumstances.

-Contents of Nomination: The Nomination Paper must be filled out completely, and must include:
+The Nomination Paper must be filled out completely, and must include:

 • the school district and electoral zone or subdistrict for which the candidate is offering;

-• The candidate’s certification that he or she:
+• The candidate’s certification that they:

-• is a Canadian citizen;
+• are a Canadian citizen;

 • will be eighteen years of age or more as of the day of the election;